-For Piazza, visit https://piazza.com/oregonstate/spring2017/cs261 400/home
+For Piazza, visit https://piazza.com/oregonstate/fall2016/cs261\400/home (term will vary).

 Course Learning Objectives

 At the completion of the course, students will be able to...

 - 1. describe the properties, interfaces, and behaviors of basic abstract data types, such as collection, bag, indexed collection, sorted collection, stack, and queue. - 2. read an algorithm or program code segment that contains iterative constructs and analyze the asymptotic time complexity of the algorithm or code segment. - 3. state the asymptotic time complexity of the fundamental operations associated with a variety of data structures, such as vector, linked list, tree, and heap.